yangdaqiang/pic-d/README.md

 # pic-d could download pictures from a specific website https://www.tujigu.com/

+2020/12/1
+1 combined ~singlepage and ~multipage together by add conditional script, so rscraper-tujigu.r is the final code for specific modle pic collection.
+BTW, I renewed some code base on ~producer.r's.
+2 strange japanese character always appeared unwillingly, I thought it can be sloved by regax

 it is a excecise project of scraper and R programming. the useage steps of it are following:
 1 get into this web;